Easy, Low-Cost Ideas

-Memories and treasures should last a lifetime and be passed on to future generations.
+With careful planning, memories and treasures can last a lifetime and be passed on to future generations.
 Preservation Week will inspire actions to preserve personal, family, and community collections, in addition to library, museum and archive collections.
 It will also raise awareness of the role libraries and other cultural institutions can play in providing ongoing preservation information.
-Local institutions are asked to do one thing in their communities to celebrate Preservation Week, even if the action or activity is small.
+Use any of the following low-cost ideas for inspiration to celebrate Preservation Week, even if the action or activity is small.

 Have them create a small temporary exhibit of collectibles they’d like to preserve, along with examples of good preservation storage ideas in a space or display cabinet you make available.
 Display preservation and conservation information resources, and provide a preservation information sheet as an exhibit handout.